Hibernal Hills 50k race

 https://w3w.co/argued.recruiter.overruns

-Race bibs will not be sent out but must be collected at registration.
+Race numbers will not be sent out but must be collected at registration.

 Aid Stations:

-There will be 4 very well stocked aid stations along the route which are listed below with 9 of these being indoors.
+There will be 4 very well stocked aid stations along the route which are listed below with 3 of these being indoors.
+Please be aware that all runners must be manually checked off at each station and must physically go to each one.
 Aid stations will carry a wide range of food and drink.
 They will cater for everyone’s needs including vegan, vegetarian and gluten free.

 As a minimum, the below will be available at the aid stations: